 - the Director should have adequate time to discharge his duties.

-No new Directors or alternate Directors were appointed during FY 2020/21.
-The independence of the Independent Directors was assessed by the Board on an annual basis and as and when circumstances require.
-With effect from 1 August 2021, the NRC took over the Board's role of assessing independence of the Independent Directors.
-Directors are also required to report to the Board any addition to or change in their other appointments, their relationships with the Manager, its related corporations, its substantial shareholders, substantial Unitholders or the Manager's officers, if any, or any other change in circumstances which may affect their independence or judgment and ability to act in the interests of all Unitholders as a whole.
-In the event the Board, having taken into account the views of the NRC, determines that such Directors are independent notwithstanding the existence of such relationships, the Manager will disclose the relationships and its reasons in the Annual Report.
+No new Directors or alternate Directors were appointed during FY 2021/22.
+The independence of the Independent Directors is assessed by the NRC on an annual basis and as and when circumstances require.
+Directors are also required to report to the Board any addition to or change in their other appointments, their relationships with the Manager, its related corporations, its substantial shareholders, substantial Unitholders or the Manager’s officers, if any, or any other change in circumstances which may affect their independence or judgment and ability to act in the interests of all Unitholders as a whole.
+In the event the NRC, determines that such Directors are independent notwithstanding the existence of such relationships, the Manager will disclose the relationships and its reasons in the Annual Report.